A. Data protection

 4. Learners/UEMS accredited e-learning: Credentials and results of webinar tests, for which UEMS training credits are awarded, will be kept or stored for one year after the course accreditation expires.
 Thereafter the data will be deleted.

 5. Applicants - grant applications: Data and documents pertaining to grant applications (title, first name and surname, address, telephone number, fax and e-mail address as well as account data, names and institutions of co-authors, address of your institution) will be kept or stored for ten years.

 6. Applicants - conference abstract applications: Data and documents pertaining to conference abstract applications (title, first and last name, address, telephone number, fax, and email address as well as account data, names and institutions of co-authors, address of your institution) will be kept and stored for ten years.

 Data sets of conference abstracts will be made available to members and customers in the form of Portable Document Format files (PDF) in the ENETS Media Library and will only be deleted upon request.

-N. Rights and Obligations
+O. Rights and Obligations

-at any time.
+You may request insight into your personal data and/or revoke your consent to the processing of personal data at any time.
 This also applies to the revocation of declarations of consent that were issued to ENETS prior to the validity of the EU General Data Protection Regulation, i.e. before 25 May 2018.
 Please note that the revocation will only take effect in the future.
 Any processing that occurred before the revocation is not affected.

 You also have certain data subject rights, which include: